causalClaims/causalClaims/index.md

 - [Python script](https://drive.google.com/file/d/10D5VKvdKcIJvtC47vE7IcQQl_2f9qvG4/view?usp=sharing) to download the actual posts
 - [Medium article](https://towardsdatascience.com/scraping-reddit-data-1c0af3040768) if you need help with reddit crediational require in the script

- The dataset provided here is same as the dataset in Codalab page but participants will need to join the competition.
+ The dataset provided here is same as the dataset in Codalab page but participants will need to register to access the competition leatherboard.

+## CodaLab competition details:
+Visit our [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6948?secret_key=0eb18fd8-c847-4738-956c-f0f19fe3692e) website for detailed instruction.
+The main task along with evalution leatherboard will be hosted on codaLab.
+Each participant will need to sign in and register for the task.

 ### Evaluation
 We will evaluate submissions on class-wise F1 scores (macro-averaged for leaderboard).

-### CodaLab task
-The main task will be hosted on codalab along with the evaluation leatherboard.
-Visit our [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6948?secret_key=0eb18fd8-c847-4738-956c-f0f19fe3692e) website for detailed instruction.
-Each participant will need to sign in and register for the task.

 ### Submission
 We plan to open the submission system in December 2022.

-## Important dates for task participants
+### Important dates for task participants

 - Training data ready 1 September 2022
 - Evaluation start 10 January 2023 (we are deciding on a possible earlier date)